 The smallest size you can find for your countertop is 24 inches wide by 18 inches deep.
 But, most people prefer larger sinks for their convenience.
-If space is limited in your kitchen area, you may need to work with smaller dimensions.
+If your kitchen area has limited space, you may need to work with smaller dimensions.

 The Depth of the Bowl